Research Projects

 - Proposed an efficient affinity-driven MTL framework that pre-selects task groups to maximize MTL performance gains.

-- Achieved 15% lower prediction error than single-task models and ~7% MSE improvement over baseline MTL grouping methods.
+- Achieved 15% lower prediction error than single-task models and ~7% MSE improvement over Naive baseline MTL.
 Validated on real-world public transit ridership data, demonstrating consistent performance gains across task groups.

 - Designed and developed a framework for predicting energy consumption for various transit vehicle types using multi-month sensor data, outperforming classic learning algorithms (decision trees and linear regression) by ~ 33% in MSE reduction.